maneroaudrey/for-sevgilim/README.md

     <div class="letter">
       <p>
-        Sev, I just want you to know that I love you so much.
+        Sev, I just want you to know that I'm so lucky to have you.
-        You mean more to me than words can explain.
+        You mean so much to me.
-        Every day, you make my life brighter, happier, and warmer.
+        I can't lose you again.
+Never again.

       </p>
       <p>
-        Even if you’re far away, I’ll make sure you always feel how much I love you.
+        Even if you’re far away, I’ll make sure you always feel how much I care.
       </p>
       <p>
         <strong>See you soon, baby.</strong> 💖